Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 These responses are not informative, but they do have large probability --- since they tend to appear many times in training corpus.
 We don't won't our chatbot always replying these noncense, so we need to find some way to make our bot more "interesting", technically speaking, to increase the "perplexity" of reponse.

-Here we reproduce the work of [Li. et al](http://arxiv.org/pdf/1510.03055v3.pdf) try to solve this problem.
+Here we reproduce the work of [Li. et al., 2016](http://arxiv.org/pdf/1510.03055v3.pdf) try to solve this problem.
 The main idea is using the same seq2seq model as a language model, to get the candidate words with high probability in each decoding timestamp as a anti-model, then we penalize these words always being high probability for any input.
 By this anti-model, we could get more special, non-generic, informative response.

 The original work of [Li. et al](http://arxiv.org/pdf/1510.03055v3.pdf) use [MERT (Och, 2003)](http://delivery.acm.org/10.1145/1080000/1075117/p160-och.pdf) with [BLEU](https://en.wikipedia.org/wiki/BLEU) as metrics to find the best probability weighting (the **λ** and **γ** in
 **Score(T) = p(T|S) − λU(T) + γNt**) of the corresponding anti-language model.
 But I find that BLEU score in chat corpus tend to always being zero, thus can't get meaningful result here.
 If anyone has any idea about this, drop me a message, thanks!